yokawasa/azure-container-labs/labs/istio-01-setup.md

 ```

-## Install Istio with Helm
+### Install Istio with Helm

 To install Istio’s core components, you have options but for a production setup of Istio, it's recommended to install with the Helm Chart, to use all the configuration options.
 So we use Helm to install Istio - reference: [Install with Helm and Tiller via helm install](https://istio.io/docs/setup/kubernetes/helm-install/#option-2-install-with-helm-and-tiller-via-helm-install).

 ```
+# 1 If a service account has not already been installed for Tiller, install one:
+$ kubectl apply -f install/kubernetes/helm/helm-service-account.yaml

+# 2. Install Tiller on your cluster with the service account:
+$ helm init --service-account tiller

-# Install Istio with addons
+# 3. Install Istio with addons
 $ helm install install/kubernetes/helm/istio --name istio --namespace istio-system \
   --set prometheus.enabled=true \
   --set tracing.enabled=true \